Get started

 Run high-quality text-to-speech models locally — without sending text or audio data to the cloud.
 Built for enterprises that require strict data control, low latency, and compliance with internal or regulatory standards.

-$5/million characters for Mini, $10 for Max.
-Compared to $120+ elsewhere.
-At half a cent per minute, realtime voice can be always-on, not rate-limited by cost.
+As low as $5/1M characters for Realtime TTS-2 at scale, after price cuts of half or more for most developers.
+At a fraction of a cent per minute, realtime voice can be always-on, not rate-limited by cost.

 Full breakdown